-- Will there be press coverage of the reinvestigation prior to a final decision? - Who is best suited to contacting the victim?
-Depending on the facts of the case, it could be: - o The original case detective, if it is someone the victim trusts - A victim advocate - o A family member or friend - The prosecutor
+- If and when does the victim need to be reinterviewed? - Is there a need for a DNA sample from the victim? - Will there be press coverage of the reinvestigation prior to a final decision? - Who is best suited to contacting the victim?
+Depending on the facts of the case, it could be: - o The original case detective, if it is someone the victim trusts - o A victim advocate - o A family member or friend - o The prosecutor